loftwah/tech-101/kubernetes/kubernetes-the-loftwah-way/README.md

 sudo apt-get install -y kubelet kubeadm kubernetes-cni
 ```

-**Step 5: Configure kubelet to use Containerd**
+**Step 5: Configure kubelet to use containerd**

-You will need to tell kubelet to use Containerd as its container runtime.
+You will need to tell kubelet to use containerd as its container runtime.
 Edit the kubelet configuration file:

 ```bash
 sudo nano /etc/default/kubelet